department-for-transport-public/D-TRO/README.md

 The latest release of the Data Specification is 3.2.4 as part of the D-TRO Beta project for your input and feedback on.
 Version 3.2.4 addresses further inconsistencies including typographical errors in the data model, JSON schema, documentation and example files.

+We will be upgrading the D-TRO Service in line with the v3.3.0 release of the D-TRO Data Specification on 28 November 2024.
+Documentation and artefacts for v3.3.0 will be posted to GitHub when they are available, shortly, in advance of the upgrade.
+Although we are finalising v3.3.0 of the D-TRO Data Specification the following modifications are expected to be included are detailed in https://github.com/department-for-transport-public/D-TRO/issues/42.

 **GitHub
 **